andrewferrier/debugprint.nvim/README.md

 *   [refactoring.nvim](https://github.com/ThePrimeagen/refactoring.nvim) -
     smaller set of capabilities than debugprint, supports a slighter smaller set of languages.

+*   [vim-printer](https://github.com/meain/vim-printer) - written in VimL.
+Supports
+    the equivalent of debugprint's variable lines only.
+Doesn't support some of the richer customization of debugprint.

+*   [vim-printf](https://github.com/mptre/vim-printf) - written in VimL.
+Supports
+    the equivalent of debugprint's variable lines only.
+Doesn't support some of the richer customization of debugprint.

 *   [logsitter](https://github.com/gaelph/logsitter.nvim) - supports a smaller
     set of languages and no default keymappings.